NickZettel/Countdown/README.md

 Update switchToVideo() with your video information/ any code that should run when the countdown reaches zero.

-If the page loads and the countdown is already passed, the countdown will not show -the video feed will appear instantly.

 See Clock branch for a regular clock version.

 ![Countdown Preview](https://github.com/NickZettel/Countdown/raw/main/preview.gif)